Boss to Coach Conversation 2 of 5

 Objectives

-Have increased awareness of our own filters when interacting with others
+Increase awareness of your own filters when giving feedback

-Introduce a structure to have challenging feedback conversations
+Use a simple structure for constructive feedback conversations

 Duration 30-minutes